Are you asking yourself, "What do I do with all the old family pictures that have been passed down to me that no one wants?"

 Not every society has an archive or library for your materials, but you will never know unless you ask.

-You'll want to contact societies for the locations your ancestor lived.
+You'll want to contact societies for the locations where your ancestors lived.
 If they lived in Columbus, Ohio, search for the Franklin County Historical Society or the Ohio Genealogical Society.

 Find societies by typing in a [Location] + Genealogy Society into Google Search.
 This would look like this:

-Reach out to these organizations, or explore their websites, to determine whether they accept organized photo collection donations.
-If they do not accept collections, perhaps they can recommend a genealogy archive or library that will.
+Reach out to these organizations or explore their websites to determine whether they accept organized photo collection donations.
+If they do not take collections, they may recommend a genealogy archive or library that will.

-I loved explaining all of these techniques in this Facebook video that you can watch below.
+I loved explaining these preservation techniques in this Facebook video, which you can watch below.

 Seek Out Special Collections

-If your photo collection highlights significant moments in history, then contact groups that are not traditionally genealogically based.
+If your photo collection highlights significant historical moments, then contact groups that are not traditionally genealogically based.

-For instance, The Ohio State University has several photo collections in its library holdings.
-Look through their catalog to see if they have collections that mirror what you have that you can enrich with a donation.
+For instance, Ohio State University's library holds several photo collections.
+Look through their catalog to see if they have collections that mirror yours that you can enrich with a donation.

 You can also explore History or Specialty Museums.
-Perhaps you can donate to a Civil War Museum with your Union or Confederate Ancestor's photos.
+You could donate to a Civil War Museum with your Union or Confederate Ancestor's photos.

 Finally, reach out to state and national archives to determine whether they accept photo donations.